Resources from Hands On Nashville

 Hands On Nashville teaches a four-part class at the Center for Nonprofit Management on how to design and maintain effective volunteer management programs.

 GeekCause matches Nashville’s most talented techies with community partners in need of their services.
-From web design to app development, GeekCause provides a low-cost platform for agencies to solve tech-based challenges through the support of skilled volunteers.
+From project consultation to solution implementation, GeekCause provides a low-cost platform for agencies to solve tech-based challenges through the support of skilled volunteers.
 Click the GeekCause link to learn how to submit a project or to sign up as a GeekCause volunteer.

 Corporate Volunteer Events